 Insights for the Berlin event sector

 Simon Hiebenga has been regularly travelling the world for the visitBerlin Berlin Convention Office since 2011.
-As a conventions expert for South America, Eastern Europe, Switzerland, Italy and the Benelux countries, his task – as he says himself – is to convince organisers and event agencies of Berlin’s unbeatable appeal.
+As a conventions expert for South America, Eastern Europe, Switzerland and Italy, his task – as he says himself – is to convince organisers and event agencies of Berlin’s unbeatable appeal.
 Since 2014, Brazil has been on his regular itinerary.
 After four years, he knows, “Brazilian event planners are looking for something truly special.”
 When he visits local event agencies in Brazil, he is often told, “We want to organise something unique – something no one else can do!”
 Then he is in his element, showcasing Berlin’s special history, locations off the beaten track, the creative scene and the diversity and variety in the event sector.
 “We can broker the entire spectrum in the MICE sector in Berlin – and then some,” he adds.
 And the interest is certainly there, especially for small events with a maximum of 80 participants.